mrinnocent0316/Snake-Game-Python/README.md

 # Snake Game (Python)

 ## Description
-A classic Snake game implemented in Python using object-oriented programming.
+A classic Snake game implemented in Python using Turtle Graphics and object-oriented programming.
 The game supports real-time user input, collision detection, scoring, and game-over logic.

 ## Features
 - Snake movement using keyboard controls